-4-1.8.4.2.2 Technical Requirements for Systems Analysis.
 There are six high-level requirements for systems analysis, as follows.

-Table 4-1.8.4.2.2-1 High Level Requirements for Seismic Probabilistic Risk Assessment: Technical Requirements for Systems Analysis (SA)
+Table 5-2.3-1 High Level Requirements for Seismic Probabilistic Risk Assessment: Technical Requirements for Systems Analysis (SPR)

-Designator Requirement HLR-SA-A The seismic-PRA systems models shall include seismic-caused initiating events and other failures including seismically induced SSC failures, nonseismically induced unavailabilities, and human errors that give rise to significant accident sequences and/or significant accident progression sequences.
-HRL-SA-B The seismic-PRA systems model shall be adapted to incorporate seismic-analysis aspects that are different from corresponding aspects found in the at-power, internal-events PRA systems model.
-HRL-SA-C The seismic-PRA systems model shall reflect the as-built and as-operated plant being analyzed.
-HRL-SA-D The list of structures, or systems, or components, or a combination thereof (SSCs) selected for seismic-fragility analysis shall include all SSCs that participate in accident sequences included in the seismic-PRA systems model.
-HRL-SA-E The analysis to quantify core damage and large early release frequencies shall appropriately INTEGRATE the seismic hazard, the seismic fragilities, and the systems-analysis aspects.
-HRL-SA-F The seismic-PRA analysis shall be documented in a manner that facilitates applying the PRA and updating it and that enables peer review.
+Designator Requirement HLR-SPR-A The seismic-PRA systems models shall include seismic-caused initiating events and other failures including seismically induced SSC failures, nonseismically induced unavailabilities, and human errors that give rise to significant accident sequences and/or significant accident progression sequences.
+HLR-SPR-B The seismic-PRA systems model shall be adapted to incorporate seismic-analysis aspects that are different from corresponding aspects found in the at-power, internal-events PRA systems model.
+HLR-SPR-C The seismic-PRA systems model shall reflect the as-built and as-operated plant being analyzed.
+HLR-SPR-D The list of structures, or systems, or components, or a combination thereof (SSCs) selected for seismic-fragility analysis shall include all SSCs that participate in accident sequences included in the seismic-PRA systems model.
+HLR-SPR-E The analysis to quantify core damage and large early release frequencies shall appropriately INTEGRATE the seismic hazard, the seismic fragilities, and the systems-analysis aspects.
+HLR-SPR-F Documentation of the seismic plant response analysis and quantification shall be consistent with the applicable supporting requirements.

-Table 4-1.8.4.2.2-2(a) Supporting Requirements for HLR-SA-A
+Table 5-2.3-2(a) Supporting Requirements for HLR-SPR-A

-The seismic-PRA systems model shall include seismic-caused initiating events and other failures including seismic-induced SSC failures, non-seismic-induced unavailabilities, and human errors, that give rise to significant accident sequences and/or significant accident progression sequences (HLR-SA-A).
+The seismic-PRA systems model shall include seismic-caused initiating events and other failures including seismic-induced SSC failures, non-seismic-induced unavailabilities, and human errors, that give rise to significant accident sequences and/or significant accident progression sequences (HLR-SPR-A).

-Index No. SA-A Capability Category I Capability Category II Capability Category III SA-A1 [Note (1)] ENSURE that earthquake-caused sequences and/or significant accessystem model using a systematic ident progression sequences are SA-A2 [Note (2)] In the initiating-event selection p greater than a certain defined siz SA-A2a [Note (3)] USE the event trees and fault tree the seismic event trees. es from the internal-event at-pov ver PRA model as the basis for SA-A3 [Note (3)] ENSURE that the PRA systems n induced unavailabilities and hum nificant accident progression sequ nan errors that give rise to signif
+Index No. SPR-A Capability Category I Capability Category II Capability Category III SPR-A1 [Note (1)] ENSURE that earthquake-caused initiating events that give rise to significant accident sequences and/or significant accident progression sequences are included in the seismic-PRA system model using a systematic process.
+SPR-A2 [Note (2)] In the initiating-event selection process, DEVELOP a hierarchy to ensure that every earthquake greater than a certain defined size produces a plant shutdown within the systems model.
+SPR-A3 [Note (3)] USE the event trees and fault trees from the internal-event at-power PRA model as the basis for the seismic event trees.
+SPR-A4 [Note (3)] ENSURE that the PRA systems me induced unavailabilities and hum nificant accident progression sequ an errors that give rise to signif

 - (1) It is very important that site-specific failure events, usually earthquake-caused structural, mechanical, and electrical failures, be thoroughly investigated.
 One approach that has been used successfully is to perform an FMEA of the seismic failures identified by the fragility analysis.
-The usual list of seismic-caused initiating events considered in seismic PRAs includes, for example, - (a) failure of the reactor pressure vessel or of another very large component such as a steam generator, a recirculation pump, or the pressurizer - (b) loss-of-coolant accidents of various sizes and in all relevant locations - (c) transients, of which loss of off-site power (LOSP) is usually the most important.
+The usual list of seismic-caused initiating events considered in seismic PRAs includes, for example, - (a) failure of the reactor pressure vessel or of another very large component such as a steam generator, a recirculation pump, or the pressurizer - (b) loss-of-coolant accidents of various sizes and in all relevant locations - (c) transients, of which loss of off-site power (LOSP) is usually the most important